tsmacdonald/fiddle-dot-scot/about.md

 2. A research blog for Scottish fiddle scholars.

-It is maintained (and most of the content is by) [Tim Macdonald](http://www.tsmacdonald.com), a fiddler and a master's student at the University of Edinburgh researching historic performance practice in Edinburgh at the end of the long 18th century.
+It is maintained (and mostly authored) by [Tim Macdonald](http://www.tsmacdonald.com), a fiddler and a research student at the University of Edinburgh.